A radically transformed economy in the Northern Cape.

 To regulate business practices and ensure compliance with relevant legislation whilst optimizing revenue collection and monitoring departmental agencies.

-To support the development of measurable economic policies, strategies and plans informed by relative economic research so that they are in alignment with the provincial economic strategies with the aim of halving unemployment and achieving an average annual economic growth of 4-6 percent.
+To support the development of measurable economic policies, strategies and plans informed by relative economic research so that they are in alignment with the NSDP, Northern Cape Provincial Growth and Development Strategy and IDP’s with the aim of halving unemployment and achieving an average annual economic growth of 4-6 per cent.

 To ensure an equitable, socially responsible business environment that allows for predictability.